roydejong/Enlighten/README.md

 - MVC building blocks for a well-organized application.
 - Form validation and on-the-fly form HTML generation.
-- Filters for routing, e.g. for authentication.
-- Cookie and session handling.
+- Session handling.
-- More ways of parsing requests: files, headers, cookies.
+- More ways of parsing requests: files, headers.

 **Note: This is pre-release information, this does not reflect the current or even a (planned) final state of the project.
 This is, right now, just an experiment.**